mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → :py:obj:`mitsuba.ScalarPoint2d`:
             *no description available*

-    .. py:method:: mitsuba.ScalarTransform3d.translation()
+    .. py:method:: mitsuba.ScalarProjectiveTransform3d.translation()

         Get the translation part of a matrix

         Returns → :py:obj:`mitsuba.ScalarVector2d`:
             *no description available*

+    .. py:method:: mitsuba.ScalarProjectiveTransform3d.update()

+        Update the inverse transpose part following a modification to 'matrix'

+        Returns → :py:obj:`mitsuba.ScalarProjectiveTransform3d`:
+            *no description available*

-.. py:class:: mitsuba.ScalarTransform3f
+.. py:class:: mitsuba.ScalarProjectiveTransform3f

-    Encapsulates a 4x4 homogeneous coordinate transformation along with its inverse transpose
+    Unified homogeneous coordinate transformation

-    The Transform class provides a set of overloaded matrix-vector multiplication operators for vectors, points, and normals (all of them behave differently under homogeneous coordinate transformations, hence the need to represent them using separate types)
+    This class represents homogeneous coordinate transformations, i.e., composable mappings that include rotations, scaling, translations, and perspective transformation.
+As a special case, the implementation can also be specialized to *affine* (non-perspective) transformations, which imposes a simpler structure that can be exploited to simplify certain operations (e.g., transformation of points, compsition, initialization from a matrix).

+    The class internally stores the matrix and its inverse transpose.
+The latter is precomputed so that the class admits efficient transformation of surface normals.

     .. py:method:: __init__()